-Configuring the reverse proxy
+Configuring the proxy server

 Elastic Beanstalk uses nginx as the reverse proxy to map your application to your Elastic Load Balancing load balancer on port 80.
 Elastic Beanstalk provides a default nginx configuration that you can either extend or override completely with your own configuration.